 UNODC, as the guardian of crime prevention and criminal justice standards and norms, the UN Convention against Transnational Organized Crime (UNTOC) and its related Protocols, the UN Convention against Corruption (UNCAC), as well as the various international instruments on drug control and counter-terrorism, has unique expertise in addressing illicit trafficking and organized crime, as well as their linkages to corruption and terrorism.Through its Regional Office in Eastern Africa, UNODC has developed extensive knowledge of the drug and crime situation in the region, and has strong cooperation links with relevant national authorities and partner organizations.

 The complex challenges facing the thirteen countries in the region in the area of human security demand a comprehensive and coherent approach.
 In this regard, UNODC has developed in close consultation with the countries in the region, the Regional Programme for Eastern Africa, entitled: "Promoting the Rule of Law and Human Security in Eastern Africa" (2016-2021).
 The Regional Programme overall objective is to support the efforts of Member States in the region to respond to evolving human security threats, with a focus on achieving a tangible impact.
 The Regional Programme, which the Regional Office has the sole responsibility to implement, is composed of five Sub-Programmes.

 - Sub-Programme I: Countering Transnational Organized Crime Trafficking

 - Sub-Programme II: Countering Corruption

 - Sub-Programme Ill: Terrorism Prevention

-- Sub-Programme IV: Justice
+- Sub-Programme IV: Crime Prevention and Criminal Justice